Chris0King/phrasing-break-assessment/README.md

 # A non-native English corpus for phrasing-break-assessment
 ## Introduction
-This corpus aims to provide a free public dataset for the phrasing break assessment task. we collected 748 audio samples from Chinese ESL learners.
-Then three linguists are invited to assess them with overall performance on phrase break and each individual phrasing breaks ranging from 1 (Poor), 2 (Fair), and 3 (Great).
+This corpus aims to provide a free public dataset for the phrasing break assessment task. we collected 800 audio samples from Chinese ESL learners.
+Then two linguists are invited to assess them with overall performance on phrasing break and each individual phrasing break ranging from 1 (Poor), 2 (Fair), and 3 (Great).
+If two experts' opinions are inconsistent, an extra linguist is asked to do the final scoring.

 ## The scoring metric
 The linguists score at two levels: overall-sentence-level and single-break-level.